Austin Riley Player Props: Braves vs. Angels

 Austin Riley At The Plate

-- Among qualifying batters, he ranks 35th in batting average, while his on-base percentage ranks 59th and he is 17th in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 26th, his on-base percentage ranks 59th, and he is 18th in the league in slugging.

-- Riley enters this game on a six-game hitting streak.
-In his last outings, he's hitting .368 with two homers.
+- Riley will look to extend his seven-game hitting streak.
+He's batting .421 with two homers during his last outings.

-- Riley has driven home a run in 40 games this year (38.5%), including more than one RBI in 16.3% of his games and producing three or more of his team's runs on five occasions..
+- In 40 games this year (38.1%), Riley has picked up an RBI, and in 17 of those games (16.2%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

+- In 54 of 105 games this season, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.